 2. If you find no customer-provided CAs, you do not need to do the manual procedure described in this topic.

-If no Customer-provided CAs are found, then Certificate Rotation can proceed as normal, and the remainder of this document can be ignored.
+If no customer-provided CAs are found, then Certificate Rotation can proceed as normal, and the remainder of this topic can be ignored.

-Method One: Tell CredHub Maestro to Ignore Customer-Provided CAs
+Method One: Tell CredHub Maestro to ignore customer-provided CAs

 Pass the list of CredHub paths to the customer-provided CAs to the exclude_from_rotation parameter to either the api/v0/certificate_authorities/generate or the api/v0/certificate_authorities endpoint.